Hardware Replacement Policy

 Permanent administrative staff of .5 FTE or greater

 All administrative staff working a minimum of .5 FTE for 9 months or more in a year are eligible for one of the LTS suggested configurations.
-LTS will recommend a configuration (e.g., thin client, desktop, or laptop) based on the staff member’s position requirements.
+LTS will recommend a configuration (e.g., desktop, or laptop) based on the staff member’s position requirements.
 If a department would like to contribute toward a higher priced configuration such as a laptop instead of a desktop, LTS will provide an allowance equal to the base price of a machine with the same operating system and the employee’s department would identify the funding source for the difference.

 There are many offices that require additional computers for their student employees, temporary employees, or teaching assistants.
 LTS will assess the need in these areas and provide the minimum number of shared computers.
 LTS will manage these requests by purchasing some of the base desktop configurations as well as use some of the computers that are being replaced for this purpose.
-In the long run, we will use Thin Clients for this purpose, resulting in a far more functional and cost effective solution.

 LTS recycles computers responsibly at the end of their life cycle.
 LTS reviews desktops and laptops to determine if they are still usable for basic computing purposes (e.g., editing documents, web viewing, etc.) LTS has a process for receiving requests for donations to charitable organizations and for student projects.
 Once a computer is donated, LTS is no longer responsible for repairing the equipment.
 This includes upgrades and repairs to the operating system and hardware.
 In good faith, LTS will remove all College-licensed software and install the version of the operating system that was purchased with the original equipment.